bekkopen/databasekurs/mongodb/exercises/basic-query-operations.md

 1. ### Fetch by Id

-    From the user collection, find the user with username (_id) 'kathryn_brakus'.
+    From the user collection, find the user with username `_id: 'kathryn_brakus'`.

     _For this query you should use [FindOne](http://docs.mongodb.org/manual/reference/method/db.collection.findOne/)_